-Always leave this switch ON except during long storage periods (a month or more).
+Always leave this switch ON except during storage periods.

 Aux.
 Batt.
 Switch (Near entrance door)

 The Aux.
 Batt switch is conveniently located near the entrance steps.

 Passenger Work Station - Optional

 Pull the workstation top backward toward you until it latches in the fully extended position.
 There is a partitioned supply tray molded into the top of the dash beneath the worktop.